Here’s an English test you’ll actually want to take.

 - OPI and OPIc: The Oral Proficiency Interview primarily measures your speaking skills, while the OPIc is the same exam, but entirely administered by a computer.
 You’re usually rated on a scale ranging from “novice” to “superior.”

 How Good Is Your English?
-9 Online English Level Tests to Find Out Now!
+The Top 9 Free Online English Level Tests (with Answers)

-Here’s a list of some online English level tests that you can take to know how good your English is.
+Here’s a list of some online English tests with answers that you can take to know how good your English is.
 Of course, there are many ways to test a student’s proficiency, and these tests all focus on different aspects of the language, including grammar, reading comprehension skills, etc.

 You can browse through this list and choose the ones that are relevant to your needs.